My area of study is women’s activism in the mid- to late 19th century, with a focus on women’s bicycling practices.

 I see my project as a study of feminism, the body, public space and commercialized leisure, speaking to scholarship within women’s and gender history as well as the history of sport.
 I am interested in furthering my study of race and class in women’s bicycling and the history of women’s cycling clubs.
 I am also working to understand bicycling within transnational contexts and empire-building projects.
 My research interests also include the history of medicine, feminist theory and pedagogy, and American and British imperialism.

-For my doctoral program, my primary field is Women’s and Gender History.
+Women’s and Gender History is my primary field of study.
 Divided into two subfields, I study antebellum Women’s History along with the Atlantic World and Comparative Colonialisms and Women and Gender after 1865.
 My secondary fields are American History and History of Science and Medicine.